 Malzahar is a very flexible champion and a lot of people haven't realized because he is quite underplayed.
 The most common type is of course AP, and the other highly underrated way is AD.

 In this guide I'm going to explain the way I play AD Malzahar.
 The reason why AD Malzahar is viable is because his Voidlings actually scale 1.0 of Malzahar's Bonus AD and they benefit from Malzahar's Armor Penetration.
-It's not stated in any of RiotGames own tool tips and the damage done doesn't show in the Voidling's statistics in-game but you can quite easily see a damage increase if you purchase AD or Armor Penetration items.
+It's not stated in any in-game tool tips and the damage done doesn't show in the Voidling's HUD when you hover over it in-game but you can easily see a damage increase if you purchase AD or Armor Penetration items.

-The reason why I don't build a lot of AD items in this build is because Malzahar doesn't benefit a lot from many of the current AD items.
-Critical Strike, Attack Speed and Lifesteal aren't very beneficial if you are focusing on dealing heavy damage with Voidlings.
-You need to have as many Voidlings out as possible if you are going to fight against enemy Champions.
-Manamune will help you spam skills to get Voidlings out while still getting a nice AD boost.
+I don't build too many AD items in this build because Malzahar doesn't benefit a lot from many of the current AD items.
+Critical Strike, Attack Speed and Lifesteal items doesn't benefit Voidlings and therefore a lot of AD options are eliminated.
+When you are fighting Champions you would need as many Voidlings out as possible and that is why I build Manamune so you can spam skills to acquire Voidlings for a limited time.
 Cooldown reduction is also needed for more Voidlings on the battlefield.
-The Brutalizer and Frozen Heart are the best options for cooldown reduction if you want to focus on building AD.
+The Brutalizer/ The Black Cleaver are some of the best options for cooldown reduction if you want to focus on building AD.

 NOTE: I recommend you to at least try this build out before voting.